-Stop fiddling and controlling and start watching what the paint does, you'll start to notice the really cool effects and passages - watercolours will paint themselves if we let them and they'll certainly do it much better than we can!
+Stop fiddling and controlling and start watching what the paint does and note that where the water goes the paint will follow.
+You'll start to notice the really cool effects and passages - watercolours will paint themselves if we let them and they'll certainly do it much better than we can!

-When we're painting watercolour it's also time to stop and smell the roses!
+When we're painting watercolour it's time to stop and smell the roses!